hegoimanzano/ICASCM2025/02_lammps_input.md

 The LAMMPS **input file** contains, together with the **data file** that we built, the necessary information to run (an analyse) your molecular dynamics simulation.
 We present the **input file** in several pieces to explain the different aspects of the simulation.
 At the end of this page you will find the complete input file to facilitate coy-paste.

 ### Basic structure of a LAMMPS input file
-> If you are a experienced user, you can skip this section
+_If you are a experienced user, you can skip this section_

 The options in LAMMPS are vast.
 The [LAMMPS Manual](https://docs.lammps.org/) might be overwhelmig for begginers, but it contains all the necessary information to build an **input file**.
 A LAMMPS **input file** is basically a script that tells the MD engine exactly how to build, run, and analyze a molecular simulation.
 It is written in a line-by-line command language, not in Python or C++, but in its own syntax.
 You can think of it as having four layers:

 **1. Header / Global Settings** These commands define the units, atom style, boundary conditions, and load your starting structure.

 **2. Force Field Definition** Here you specify interatomic potentials and their parameters.
-- pair_style + pair_coeff → how nonbonded atoms interact.
+- pair_style + pair_coeff = how nonbonded atoms interact.
-- bond_style, angle_style, dihedral_style → for bonded terms.
+- bond_style, angle_style, dihedral_style = for bonded terms.
-- kspace_style → long-range electrostatics.
+- kspace_style = long-range electrostatics.
+- special FF like COMB, ReaxFF, or MLP have their own syntax

 **3. Simulation Control** This is the heart of the input.
 It defines time integration, thermostats/barostats, neighbor lists, and trajectory dumps.
 There are different commands grouped in large families:
 - fix = continuous operations applied at every step of the simulation (e.g., integrators like fix nvt, thermostats, SHAKE constraints, MSD calculators, walls, restraints).